Home

 on file today in Trumbull County

-The Aldermans had two known sons – William "Franklin" Alderman and William "Henry" Alderman Jr.
+The Aldermans produced a brood of two known sons – William "Franklin" Alderman and William "Henry" Alderman Jr.

 Henry stood 5 feet, 9 inches tall, with sandy complexion, blue eyes and sandy hair.
 He was a farmer.